We take a look at the top 5 classic car modifications that will affect your insurance.

 No. 4 Stage 1 Modifications

-This is a term often used when it comes to the world of performance modifications.
-It is however a collection of mods to improve the overall performance of your car.
+This is a term often used when it comes to the world of performance modifications; it refers to a collection of modifications made to improve the overall performance of your car.
 For example Stage 1 which is the lower end of the tuning scene with changes already mentioned above such as induction kits, re-mapping and exhausts as well as fuel pressure regulators and blow off valves.
 This modification will have much more of an affect on the price of your insurance compared the other mods on our list.

 Stage 1 Modifications will see his premium increase to £103.84 with a compulsory excess of £150.